Iowa State vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 23, 2021

 Oklahoma State Stats and Trends

-- When Oklahoma State puts up more than 16.3 points, it is 4-1 against the spread and 6-0 overall.
+- Oklahoma State is 4-1 against the spread and 6-0 overall in games when it records more than 16.3 points.

-- When Oklahoma State totals over 250.7 yards, the team is 4-1 against the spread and 6-0 overall.
+- When Oklahoma State churns out over 250.7 yards, the team is 4-1 against the spread and 6-0 overall.

-- The Cowboys have turned the ball over nine times this season, two more turnovers than the Cyclones have forced (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.